makrai/notes/richardson-1909-probe-sem-teach-quantification.md

 * NLI challenge datasets (Glockner, Shwartz, and Goldberg 2018; Naik+ 2018),
 * we focus on the trade-off between
-  * mastering a particular linguistic fragment or phenomena independent of other tasks and data (i.e., Question 1 from Figure 1), while also
+  * mastering a particular linguistic fragment or phenomena independent of other tasks and data (ie Question 1 from Figure 1), while also
-  * maintaining performance on other NLI benchmark tasks (i.e., related to Question 3 in Figure 1)
+  * maintaining performance on other NLI benchmark tasks (ie related to Question 3 in Figure 1)
 * we introduce a novel variation of the inoculation through finetuning
   * Liu, Schwartz, and Smith (2019)